Sweet Sobriety membership offers one subscription option: Monthly ($25/month) - Pay for membership month to month, and cancel at any time.

 •In this spirit, we also agree to sit with the discomfort that comes with witnessing or engaging in conversations about race, gender and other aspects of identity.

-Agreement #4: We agree to create as safe a place as possible for healing, and to practice the Sweet Sobriety value 'always growing, and always learning.'
+Agreement #4: We agree to create as safe a place as possible for healing, and to practice 'always growing, and always learning.'

 •We acknowledge that words, phrases, images, and expressions that have been normalized throughout our lives sometimes have racist, classist, sexist, homophobic, transphobic, ableist, sizeist or otherwise harmful and oppressive origins–and we agree not to use them.
 We are mindful of the imagery we share and what is visible on our videos on calls so as to avoid bringing symbols of oppression into our shared space (ex.
 Blue Lives Matter images or confederate flags/paraphernalia).